 Wil joined the Education Abroad team in 2014 as an advisor before moving into the position of business manager in 2015.
 As the business manager, he works closely with EA's finances and program budgets.
 Wil began his career in mutual fund analysis in corporate America, but made the transition to international education, while maintaining a strong interest in budgeting and finance.Wil's previous professional experience includes working in study abroad outreach in the United States and five years working in Student Life at Hamad bin Khalifa University in Doha, Qatar.
 Wil earned his MBA from Bloomsburg University, PA.

 301-405-6964 | email@example.com

 Prior to joining the Education Abroad team in Spring 2016, Niku worked as a Graduate Assistant for Study Abroad at Valdosta State University.
-She manages MyEA, the online student database and application portal, and facilitates statistics and reporting on Study Abroad enrollment.
-She also maintains and updates the EA website.
+She manages MyEA, the online student database and application portal, and oversees statistics and reporting on study abroad enrollment.
+She also maintains and updates the EA website and coordinates EA's social media initiatives.
 A native of Dominica, an island in the Eastern Caribbean, Niku moved to the United States to pursue undergraduate and graduate studies.
 Niku has a MA in Public Administration from Valdosta State University in Georgia and a BA in Political Science from Montclair State University in New Jersey.

 301-405-8283 | firstname.lastname@example.org